lldzlldz/Data-science-project/README.md

 ![Leading causes of death globally](https://lh3.googleusercontent.com/tsJMRht1HYVqW7F7dweI8Yb97ZdMoGrRuNzkIKbZOZ2DOf80e7em-V3XkGgO0ufCLZVCTB04p0PJBq0c3JKc-N5WeOnPAgOL3_-tBrE54XQeoynI_U9svy1LLrIRZ6-_1dRUMOM)

+Our topic will be on promoting healthy living among individuals by analysing chronic diseases.
+In particular, these are our problem definitions

 ## Problem Definition
 1. To see how we can prevent chronic diseases by investigating the factors that cause heart disease.
 2. To investigate if the conditions causing heart diesase also causes other diseases